novasearch/SLVideo/README.md

 #### `query.py`

-This script handles the user queries and displays its results in the web application.
+This script handles the user queries and displays its results in the web application

+#### `videos.py`

+This script is responsible for all the video-related operations, such as playing the video segments and showing the videos annotations

 ## Cite us